guoqianglan/guoqianglan.github.io/_posts/2020-3-3-deploy-heketi-glusterfs-for-dynamic-storage.md

 ```

 **Note**:

-- *You need to install glusterfs>=7, because we need it to match with the versions we will use to deploy on pods.*
+- *Using above setup, we will install glusterfs>=7, which is matched with the gluster versions we will deploy in the pods.*
+{: .notice}

 Remove taint of the master node.
 ```bash